rien/reStream/README.md

 2. [Set up an SSH key and add it to the ssh-agent](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), then add your key to the reMarkable with `ssh-copy-id root@10.11.99.1`.
 > **Note:** the reMarkable 2 doesn't support `ed25519` keys, those users should generate and `rsa` key.
 Try out `ssh root@10.11.99.1`, it should **not** prompt for a password.

-> **Note 2:** If you are using Fedora 33 or later, RSA keys are considered ["legacy"](https://fedoraproject.org/wiki/Changes/StrongCryptoSettings2) and will no longer work out of the box.
-> Therefore you need to add a section to your `~.ssh/config` file to allow use of RSA ssh keys for specified hosts.
-> (according to [https://remarkablewiki.com/tech/ssh](https://remarkablewiki.com/tech/ssh), Remarkable devices might not work with non-RSA keys, which is the reason for why this is necessary.)
-> This example should work without any config, although the identifier needs to be "remarkable" with the line `PubkeyAcceptedKeyTypes=ssh-rsa` for the reStream to work correctly:
->```
->   Host remarkable
->	    HostName 10.11.99.1
->	    User root
->	    PubkeyAcceptedKeyTypes=ssh-rsa
->```

 #### Windows

 1. Install [ffmpeg for windows](https://ffmpeg.org/download.html#build-windows).